zzzprojects/learn-orm/tutorials/visual-studio-code/installation-on-linux.md

 # Installation on Linux

-Microsoft did the unexpected by releasing Visual Studio Code for all major desktop platforms that include Linux as well.
+Microsoft did the unexpected by releasing Visual Studio Code for all major desktop platforms that include Linux.
 Visual Studio Code is officially distributed as a Snap package in the [Snap Store]().

 You can install it by running the following command.